Japan suffers biggest economic slump since 2011 quake as tax hike bites

 "I think there is a 70 to 80 percent chance Abe will raise the sales tax again with another fiscal stimulus package," he said.

-Government officials have already signalled privately that they are ready to compile an extra budget towards the year-end to shore up the economy, scraping leftover money from the previous fiscal year's budget.
+Government officials have already signaled privately that they are ready to compile an extra budget toward the year-end to shore up the economy, scraping leftover money from the previous fiscal year's budget.

 They remain silent on the possible size of the stimulus and when the budget would be compiled, all of which depends on economic performance this quarter.